haunt98/qmk_keymaps/README.md

 See [Official/Original](https://josefadamcik.github.io/SofleKeyboard/)

-Bought from
-[ergomech.store](https://ergomech.store/shop/sofle-v2-sandwich-style-12)

-> Powered by the powerful RP2040 MCU, allowing users to use more macros and
-> features from QMK

 > Don’t connect or disconnect the TRRS cable when the keyboard is powered.
 It
 > may short out.
 Always disconnect the USB cable first.

+Bought from
+[ergomech.store](https://ergomech.store/shop/sofle-v2-sandwich-style-12)

+> Powered by the powerful RP2040 MCU, allowing users to use more macros and
+> features from QMK.
+However, cannot be used with usb-c to usb-c cable

 ### Flash